pmihalcin/spring-data-repository-cache/README.md

     }

 ```
-the the application boots without any issue.
+the application boots without any issue.

 Why is that?